whoisjustinngo/tp/docs/UserGuide.md

 * These sections are automatically updated as the data in the respective tabs are changed.
 * The user can adjust how much of each section is to be displayed by sliding the black bars up and down or left and right as required.

-This is how the dashboard looks like as of v1.4:
+This is how the Dashboard tab looks like as of v1.4:
 ![dashboard_tab](images/dashboard-tab-v1.4.png)

 ### Analytics
-The analytics section is the section at the top left of the dashboard tab, directly below the dashboard button.
+The analytics section is the section at the top left of the Dashboard tab, directly below the Dashboard button.
 This feature provides some analytics for the user's contacts, specifically counting the number of clients with the various `status` (whether they are fresh leads, approached, closed, etc).

 The tracking is by quarters of the year, e.g. if the current quarter is Q3, the analytics will only show fresh leads *for Q3*, clients approached *in Q3*, etc.